 Was I too naive to blindly accept what I had read in that guidebook?
 Definitely.
 But here’s the thing.
 The guidebook as a travel tool had extended a false sense of security with its suggestion that it would let me in on the inside scoop of a destination, and its guarantee of having been thoroughly researched and written from a local point of view, and I, like many out there, had believed it.

-After all guidebooks are convenient, but in an age when travel writers are being paid less to do more within a shorter period of time, this, unfortunately can no longer be taken for granted.
-So if you’re obsessed with planning like me but want to ditch the guidebook (or at least supplement it) and avoid being underwhelmed or overwhelmed by a destination, take a look at these eight alternative research resources.
+After all guidebooks are convenient, but in an age when travel writers are being paid less to do more within a shorter period of time, this, unfortunately quality and accuracy can no longer be taken for granted.
+So, if you’re obsessed with planning, like me, but want to ditch the guidebook (or at least supplement it) and avoid being underwhelmed or overwhelmed by a destination, take a look at these eight alternative research resources.

 Another useful thing to know is that the tourism websites of some countries, such as South Korea, also offer brochures, booklets and maps which you can order and receive directly to your doorstep free of charge or download to your computer.

 Always remember that every country welcomes tourist money and it’s in the government’s best interest to set up tourist information offices which efficiently and effectively help travelers.
 Also remember that any guidebook author will have, at some point or other during his research, visited these very same places and derived a part of the information for his book from them.

 Tourist offices are great for booking last minute accommodation, finding up-to-date brochures of things to do, pointing you to special offers available at the time, and providing a place when you can ask questions and be answered by real, knowledgeable people – something which guidebooks of course cannot do.

 “Tourist offices are great for booking last minute accommodation…”

 Some offices go a step further by providing extra services – such as the Melbourne visitor centre which holds a daily welcome walking tour free of charge – so it’s always good to pop in and have a look.